ssbm-oro/racetime-obs/README.md

 ## Introduction

-> :warning: **This script is in prerelease.** I do not make any guarantees that it will not crash OBS while you are racing.
+> :warning: **This is a relatively new project** :warning: I am testing it as much as I can, but I can't test every possible configuration.
 Please do not use yet it in a race that you couldn't afford to lose your stream and local recording (e.g. league or tournament races).
+Please do let me know if you use it and whether you have issues or not.
+I think that this should be fairly stable, but I would like confirmation with more data points. :smile: If you do decide to use this in an important race, thank you for your bravery and *any issues you encounter are between you and the tournament admins*.

 This is the main code repository for racetime-obs, a plugin to add realtime information from [racetime.gg](https://racetime.gg) to your stream in OBS.